CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **minIndexLookupText**(*stringList* **intList**, *stringList* **returnList**, *text* **lookupSchemaName**\[default public\], *text* **lookupTableName**, *text* **lookupColName**\[default 'source_val'\], *text* **retrieveColName**, *text* **setNullTo**\[default NULL\],  *text* **setZeroTo**\[default NULL\])
     * Passes value from returnList matching the index of the lowest value in intList to lookupText.
 Runs lookupText using the lookupSchemaName, lookupTableName, lookupColName and retrieveColName.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls ignored when calculating min value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
-If only one is required the other can be set to the default value of 'null'.    * If there are multiple occurences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
+If only one is required the other can be set to the default value of 'null'.    * If there are multiple occurrences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
     * A 6-argument variant sets the lookupColName to **source_val** by default.
 A 5-argument variant sets lookupColName to **source_val**, setNullTo to **NULL** and setZeroTo to **NULL**.
     * e.g. minIndexLookupText({1990, 2000}, {burn, wind}, 'public', 'table', 'source_val', 'target_col', 'null', 'null')
     * e.g. minIndexLookupText({1990, 2000}, {burn, wind}, 'public', 'table', 'target_val', 'null', 'null')